-How to pitch an Opinion article
+How to pitch an opinion article

 I know this sounds obvious, but you need to have a strong opinion with a personal and unique angle in your pitch.
-You aren’t just pitching your thoughts on issue you’re pitching; you’re also selling how you feel about it as well.
+You aren’t just pitching your thoughts on the issue you’re pitching; you’re also selling how you feel about it as well.

 You need to state:

 - What your opinion is on the specific issue in question

 - How your opinion is unique compared to everyone else’s